Conditional Predictive Inference for Missing Outcomes: Main results

 \subsubsection{Naive approach---conformal prediction for each distinct feature}

-A direct approach to achieve \eqref{eqn:in_exp_guarantee_X_conditional}---which we present just as a warm-up example and a baseline---is to run standard conformal prediction for each distinct value of $X_i$, $i\in[n]$.
-To make this clear, let $M\ge1 $ be the number of distinct values in $(X_1,X_2,\ldots,X_n)$, and let $\{X_1',X_2',\ldots,X_M'\}$ be those values.
+A direct approach to achieve \eqref{eqn:in_exp_guarantee_X_conditional}---which we present just as a warm-up example and a baseline for the case of discrete features---is to run standard conformal prediction for each distinct value of $X_i$, $i\in[n]$.
+To make this clear, let $M\ge1 $ be the number of distinct values in $(X_1,X_2,\ldots,X_{n+m})$, and let $\{X_1',X_2',\ldots,X_M'\}$ be those values.
 For each $k\in [M]$, define the sets